 To characterise national level agricultural innovation systems using indicators of innovative capacity

 To identify innovations that reduce trade-offs and build synergies at farm levels

 WP2 - Indicator-based decision support system

-The goal of WP2 is to develop a science-based tool aimed at allowing animal production actors to assess the impact of innovations at different levels: farm, region, national and Europe.
-The decision support tool will be composed of an easy-to-use and easy-to-understand dashboard.
+The goal of WP2 is to develop a science-based tool aimed at allowing animal production actors to assess the impact of innovations at different levels.
+The decision support tool is composed of an easy-to-use and easy-to-understand dashboard.

 WP2 is composed of the following tasks:

 Implementation of the dashboard and integrated assessment of case-studies and scenarios